As Catedrais beach is one of the best-kept secrets in Spain! Learn when & how to get to Praia das Catedrais Beach to see this natural wonder

 There are many amazing places to stay during your holiday in Ribadeo.
 Please see below some of the TOP hotels we have selected for you:

 “This Parador Hotel enjoys a picturesque setting overlooking the Eo Estuary in Ribadeo.
 Experience authentic Galicia with fabulous views from its dining room which serves characteristic, regional cuisine.”

 “Features a seasonal outdoor swimming pool, a garden, a fitness centre and bar in Foz.
 Among the facilities of this property are a restaurant, a 24-hour front desk and room service, along with free WiFi.”

 Need more inspiration?
-Browse the map to find a hotel in your favourite part of Ribadeo region:
+Find a hotel in your favourite part of Ribadeo region.

-Is it worth to visit As Catedrais Beach in Spain?
+Is it worth visiting As Catedrais Beach in Spain?